-Identifying Programmable Thermostats
+Identifying Honeywell Programmable Thermostats

 Here are some popular Honeywell thermostat models and their functions.
-It is by no means an exhaustive list, but it does demonstrate the diversity available.
+This is by no means an exhaustive list, but it does demonstrate the diversity available.
 It's likely that your home thermostat is closely related to one of these:

-Non-Programmable Thermostat Models
+Nonprogrammable Thermostat Models

-- Pro 5000 series (TH5110D, TH5320U, TH5220D): Non-programmable thermostats with digital screens.
+- Honeywell Pro 5000 series (TH5110D, TH5320U, TH5220D): Nonprogrammable thermostats with a digital screen.